riceissa/issarice.com/wiki/product-reviews.md

 - i did notice there was a small surface scratch on the back side of the laptop when i first opened it out of the box. i'm hoping this is all that was wrong with the laptop, and is what caused the previous owner to return it.
+- fan exhaust is located in the back of the laptop so i don’t feel it at all.
+- i like having the camera and the camera shutter. (my X220 did not have a camera)
+- i like having so many choices for how to interact with the machine (keyboard, nub, touchpad, touchscreen, mouse)
+- when i use the touchpad, there is a slight click sound even when i don’t click
+- i think the screen shakes more than the x220 when i jiggle my legs. this is only a problem because of my habit of jiggling legs.
+- the printscreen key feels useless, and i prefer having the context menu button instead like the x220.